thebrumby/HotWalletClaimer/README.md

 # Near Protocol: HereWallet HOT Token Claim Assistant

 This Python script aids in mining (claiming) the cryptocurrency "HOT" through the "HereWalletBot", a free-to-use, Telegram-based Web3-enabled app operating on the NEAR Protocol blockchain.
 To maximize rewards, users need to frequently visit the app to claim tokens.
-The script automates this process by initiating claims immediately once the wallet is full.
-If the wallet isn't yet filled, it calculates the time until completion and waits for the optimal moment to claim, minimizing network load and reducing Gas Fees.
+The script automates this process by initiating a claim at a random interval close to when the wallet is full.
+If the wallet isn't yet filled, it calculates the time until completion and waits for the optimal moment—adjusted by your preferred random offset—to claim, thereby minimizing network load and reducing gas fees.

 💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each Wallet in a separate virtual browser session.
 Alternatively, you can manage each Wallet with its own Telegram login if preferred.